Miami-LMLI/Reimagine-Collaboration/README.md

 <a name="overview"/></a>
 ## Overview
-This repository is for the development of Lockheed Martin Leadership Institute's Cohort 10 website.
-This project was initially forked from [Cohort 9's Envision 2040 website](https://github.com/LMLI-Cohort-9/Envision-2040).
+This repository is for the development of the Lockheed Martin Leadership Institute Cohort 10's Reimagine Collaboration website.
+This project was initially forked from [Cohort 9's Envision 2040 website](https://github.com/Miami-LMLI/Envision-2040).

 <a name="tech"/></a>
 ## Core Tech Stack